Travel

 Chiang Mai, in the north, is famous for its ancient temples and the Yi Peng Lantern Festival.
 Chiang Mai was once the capital of the Lanna Kingdom, which gives it a distinct historical flavor.
 The city is home to over 300 temples, with Wat Phra That Doi Suthep being a must-visit.

-For beach lovers, Phuket and Krabi offer impressive coastlines and clear waters.
+For beach lovers, Phuket and Krabi offer spectacular coastlines and clear waters.
 Krabi is particularly known for its limestone cliffs and the Railay Beach, accessible only by boat.
 Meanwhile, the island of Koh Tao is a diver's paradise, known for its coral reefs and marine life.

 CityPopulationMain AttractionAnnual Visitors